cuthbertLab/music21j/README.md

 later.

-Music21j requires your users to have a relatively recent web browser -- the project targets browsers no more than two years old.
+Music21j requires your users to have a relatively recent web browser -- the project targets browsers no more than 30 months old.
-Safari 9+, Chrome since 2015 (v.32+), Edge 14+, or Firefox since 2014 (v.
-26+).
-Internet Explorer 11+ is currently supported, though timing of playback can be a bit off, but support for it will be removed soon.
-Microsoft Edge is the only major desktop browser for which there is no support for MIDI devices.
+Safari is the only major desktop browser for which there is no out of the box support for MIDI devices.

 Documentation
 -------------